NikKowPHP/social-brain/chapters/chapter-12.md

 *   **State:** "Unfortunately, given our current, locked-down timeline, the team simply doesn't have the capacity to build it right now."
 *   **Offer:** "However, this sounds like the perfect candidate for our first 'Phase 2' project.
 Could we scope it out so it's ready to go the moment we have bandwidth?"

 The conversation was a success in the moment.
-However, David retaliated with quiet political sabotage, teaching Maria that even a perfect protocol does not eliminate political consequences.
+However, David retaliated with quiet political sabotage, teaching Maria that a perfect protocol does not eliminate political consequences.
 The emotional cost of this boundary, known as the "vulnerability hangover," was real.